sdiehl/kaleidoscope/tutorial.md

   building a compiler for a specific language.
 However, there are many other domains that can use compiler technology that are not typically considered.
 For example, LLVM has been used to implement OpenGL graphics acceleration, translate C++ code to ActionScript, and many other cute and clever things.
 Maybe you will be the first to JIT compile a regular expression interpreter into native code with LLVM?
-Have fun try doing something crazy and unusual.
+Have fun and try doing something crazy and unusual.
 Building a language like everyone else always has, is much less fun than trying something a little crazy or off the wall and seeing how it turns out.
 If you get stuck or want to talk about it, feel free to email the llvmdev mailing list: it has lots of people who are interested in languages and